Best Practices to assess and monitor AWS environment

-At AWS, security is job zero, but in an organisation, security is everyone's job.
-AWS Shared Responsibility Model differs for the cloud provider and customer.
-The security of the cloud is AWS's responsibility while security in the cloud is managed by the customers.
+AWS, security is job zero, but in an organisation, security is everyone's job.
+AWS experts share common security gaps that customers miss out on, and how AWS Shared Responsibility Model supports customers with highly sensitive workloads with its best practices and tools

 Sign up to YourStory